Top 100 Universities in the UK 2026 (Full List)

 University College London (UCL)

 As a multidisciplinary university, UCL is known for its research output and diverse academic offerings.
-It’s also recognized for its commitment to inclusivity and global engagement.
+It’s also recognised for its commitment to inclusivity and global engagement.

 Top Universities in Scotland